 In the old days, Faraday Limiter was free for new customers until early 2015.
-This is hard to image as you get a limiter that is worth the full price that is asked for.
+This is hard to imagine as you get a limiter that is worth the full price that is asked for.
 Now there is a small fee attached to this limiter – and to cut t short it is worth the money spend.
 Goodhertz did send a review copy with no strings attached.

 Goodhertz offers an installer for all their products, depending on your licenses Faraday Limiter will run as a full or trial version.

 When you use Faraday Limiter on the master bus, you must add a brick wall limiter behind it.
-The included feature Harder limiting is not turning Faraday into a brickwall limiter, keep in mind to add transparent brickwall limiter after Faraday when mastering.
+The included feature Harder limiting is not turning Faraday into a brickwall limiter, keep in mind to add a transparent brickwall limiter after Faraday when mastering.

 If you are not hiring a mastering engineer you need tools like FabFilter Pro-L 2 or Nugen ISL 2 to deliver a final product to your customers.
-Those limiters do offer extensive loudness metering with support for the required standards when you deliver a final product.
-Faraday Limiter infuses a wonderfully lush, creamy sound to your mix and need another limiter to to release the track to the world.
+Those limiters offer extensive loudness metering with support for the required standards when delivering a final product.
+Faraday Limiter infuses a wonderfully lush, creamy sound to your mix and needs another limiter to release the track to the world.

-User interface & Usability
+Faraday Limiter – User interface & Usability

-With great company-wide design choice, Goodhertz finds a refreshing way to present a plugin through a logical approach in their interfaces that makes it make to operate their plugin.
+With great company-wide design choices, Goodhertz finds a refreshing way to present a plugin through a logical approach in their interfaces that makes it make to operate their plugin.

 As Goodhertz firmly believes that if it sounds right, it is good and there is no need to add visual CPU draining effects.
-I think that my CPU could handle the visuals, but I prefer the merely non-gear related UI that Goodhertz, Kush, FabFilter, and others are using.
+I think that my CPU could handle the visuals, but I prefer the merely non-gear-related UI that Goodhertz, Kush, FabFilter, and others are using.

 Goodhertz also enables top-notch technology.
-Sharing a presets through a web page is supported, see an example here.
+Sharing presets through a web page is supported, see an example here.

 Rating: Four out of five stars

 Faraday Limiter is a Limiter plus color effect plugin.
-Faraday Limiter is designed to color the sound and add a warm and tape saturations vibe to a track or the overall mix while being also a limiter.
+Faraday Limiter is designed to color the sound and add a warm and tape-saturations vibe to a track or the overall mix while being also a limiter.